blynkkk/docs/blynk.cloud/device-mqtt-api/authentication.md

 - Keepalive: `45 seconds` (recommended)
 - Clean Session: `True`

-> [!NOTE]
+{% hint style="info" %}
-> For the initial MQTT API release, only **clean sessions** are supported.
+For the initial MQTT API release, only **clean sessions** are supported.
-> In particular, the client will not receive any undelivered QoS 1 messages that were queued for it while it was disconnected.
+In particular, the client will not receive any undelivered QoS 1 messages that were queued for it while it was disconnected.
-> The Blynk team is working on `Persistent Session` support.
+The Blynk team is working on `Persistent Session` support.
+{% endhint %}

 The client should handle the Connect Return code appropriately; if you receive a `0x04 Connection Refused` response, it indicates a problem with your credentials.